stanleyokoro/SQL-PROJECT---Sales-Marketing-Call-Center-Analysis-Using-PostgreSQL/README.md

 ## 🧾 Project Overview

-This project analyzes **200,000 customer service call records** from a fictional sales and marketing call center.
+This project analyzes **200,000 customer service call records** from a sales and marketing call center.
 It aims to uncover actionable insights on agent performance, customer behavior, product success, and operational bottlenecks using advanced SQL queries.

 ## 📂 Dataset Details